carlosfrias/test-ci/README-JENKINSFILE.md

 This describes the Jenkinsfile used to define a Jenkins 2 Pipeline.
-The Jenkins Pipeline is required to be named Jenkinsfile.
+The Jenkins Pipeline is required to be named [Jenkinsfile].
 The Jenkinsfile is required to be located at the root of the repository.
 This Jenkinsfile follows the declarative pipeline style.